magento/merchdocs/src/cms/page-builder-add-content-products.md

 1. In the upper-right corner of the page, click <span class="btn">Save</span> to save the changes to the block.

 You can now use a [widget]({% link cms/widgets.md %}) to place this block wherever you want it to appear in the store.
-Or, use [Add Content - Block]({% link cms/page-builder-add-content-block.md %}) to add the block to an existing page, tab, or block.
+Or, you can use [Add Content - Block]({% link cms/page-builder-add-content-block.md %}) to add the block to an existing page, tab, or block.